 Are Standing Armies Biblical? – An Answer from 1 Samuel 8

-There’s a lot of truth revealed in the scriptures above, but in this article I want to focus primarily on the reasoning behind the request for a king, and what it meant in relationship to the idea of Israel having a standing army, as the surrounding nations did.
+There’s a lot of truth revealed in the entire chapter of 1 Samuel 8, but in this article I want to focus primarily on the reasoning behind the request for a king, and what it meant in relationship to the idea of Israel having a standing army, as the surrounding nations did.

 The first thing to look at is in relationship to the motivations behind the request.
 While the elders pointed to Samuel being old and the appointment of his corrupt sons a disaster for the nation, the reality is this is something that Israel had requested in the past.